 Elsewhere in the 450-acre Park is our Visitors’ Center, the welcome center of the Park.
 There you’ll find one of our newest attractions, the Heritage Park Preview exhibition, along with one of Utah’s finest gift and souvenir shops.
 The ZCMI Mercantile inside the Park is filled with old-fashioned gifts and candy and is sure to be one of your most memorable shopping experiences during your visit.

-Wheeler Historic Farm is a Salt Lake County Parks and Recreation facility, open to the public 365 days a year.
+Wheeler Historic Farm is a Salt Lake County Parks and Recreation facility, open to the public 365 days a year from dusk to dawn.
+There is NO ADMISSION FEE to enter the grounds and nominal fees for activities such as wagon rides, milking the cow, and special events.